Anthem Christmas tree

-The Anthem Christmas tree is a Christmas tree erected annually at the Outlets at Anthem, an outlet mall in northern Maricopa County, Arizona, approximately 30 mi north of downtown Phoenix.
+The Anthem Christmas tree is a Christmas tree erected annually at the Outlets North Phoenix, an outlet mall in Anthem, Arizona, approximately 30 mi north of downtown Phoenix.
 The mall's tree is the tallest Christmas tree in the state of Arizona every year, and is often listed as the tallest Christmas tree in the United States.

 Background

 The mall has been displaying a tall tree since 2002.
 At some point during the 2000s, the tree began setting the record for Arizona's tallest fresh-cut Christmas tree, with heights exceeding 80 ft.
 In 2010, a 110 ft white pine was installed, giving the Anthem tree its first title of tallest fresh-cut Christmas tree in the United States.
 The marketing director at the mall said in 2012 that the tree draws customers from around the state as well as brings national attention.

 Origin and installation

 The tree is harvested annually near McCloud, in the Shasta–Trinity National Forest in northern California, from a family-run tree farm.
 These pine trees do not naturally have live branches on the bottom portion due to the lack of sunlight reaching the ground, therefore the tree does not have the triangular shape of a traditional Christmas tree.
 The bottom portion of the trunk is shaped with the addition of small trees of the same species, which are used to make artificial branches.
 These "branches" are attached to the trunk by being grafted into cut notches, filling in the lower part of the tree and creating a more pleasing aesthetic look.
 Up to 1,000 live branches are used, ranging from 3 to 13 ft in length, to give the tree its final shape.

 In 2018, 25 saplings were planted to replenish the area from which the tree was harvested.
 About fifty pine cones from the 2014 tree were used to replant other trees.
 In some years, there is a "twin" of similar size at the mall's "sister" property, Citadel Outlets in Los Angeles, California.

 A trucking company that specializes in heavy or oversize loads then hauls the tree approximately 750 mi over four days on an extended length semi-trailer.
 The tree travels south through Shasta, Sacramento, and Los Angeles before heading into the desert and across the Arizona border on an open flatbed trailer with a banner that reads "Follow me to Outlets at Anthem Largest Tree in Arizona".

 Upon arriving in Anthem, the tree is placed in a 7 ft well filled with water that keeps the tree from drying out until January.
 It is also sprayed with over 200 gal of fire retardant.